-In the Basic Information interface, you can edit the Device Name.
+In the Basic Information interface, you can edit the Device Name and Device No.

-Other information of the network mini PTZ camera, such as Model, Serial No., Firmware Version, Encoding Version, Number of Channels, Number of HDDs, Number of Alarm Input and Number of Alarm Output are displayed.
+Other information of the camera, such as Model, Serial No., Firmware Version, Encoding Version, Web Version, Plugin Version, Number of Channels, Number of HDDs, Number of Alarm Input, and Number of Alarm Output are displayed.
 The information cannot be changed in this menu.
 It is the reference for maintenance or modification in future.